10 amazing reasons to teach English in South Korea

-How much do English teachers make in Korea?
+How much do English teachers make in Korea as salary?

 It ultimately depends on the type of teaching environment that you find yourself in.
 For instance, English teaching jobs at universities in Korea will pay more handsomely than if you work at a public school.
 Hagwons, private English schools, also offer competitive pay.
 Regardless of your placement, you can expect to take home between $1000-$3000 per month.